The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 Background

-Kostel svátého Ignáce is a church at the corner of av Ječná ulice and Karlovo náměstí which today serves as the main seat of the Jesuit order in Czechia.
-It is named after the founder of the order: Ignatius of Loyola.
+is a church at the corner of Ječná ulice and Karlovo náměstí which today serves as the main seat of the Jesuit order in Czechia.
+It is named after the founder of the order, Ignatius of Loyola av Loyola.
 Construction started in 1665 and was completed in 1699.

 Hašek and St. Ignatius

 Jaroslav Hašek knew the church very well.
-Václav Menger tells us that he was ministrant (altar server) there during the 2nd last year at primary school (i.e. when he was around 9 years old).
+Not only did he grow up in this area but according to Václav Menger he was an altar boy there during the second last year at primary school (i.e. when he was around nine years old)[a].
 His knowledge of Catholic liturgy is no doubt in part due to this experience.

 Quote(s) from the novel